Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 Graham admits that investors could profit from market timing, which is buying or holding when the market seems headed upward and selling or refraining from buying when it’s headed downward.
 The problem is that the average person (or even leading economists) can’t forecast market movements with precise certainty.

-For example, in the past few years, I've been hearing that the market is overvalued.
-Nobel Prize winning economist Robert Shiller has been warning — for a couple of years — that the stock market is overvalued and the bubble could burst any time.
+For example, in the past few years, I’ve been hearing that the market is overvalued.
+Nobel Prize winning economist Robert Shiller has been warning — for a couple of years — that the stock market is overvalued and the bubble could burst at any time.
 He points to his CAPE ratio (cyclically adjusted price-earnings ratio) as an indicator of overvaluation.

 Graham also pays attention to price-earnings ratios.
 But he argues that pinpointing the exact timing of a market peak or correction is nearly impossible.
 In terms of actionable advice, Graham suggests the possibility of taking action after such a fall (or rise) happens.
 He discourages investors from plotting and executing trades by anticipating the moment of an across-the-board price decline (or jump).